How to Repair MySQL Database

 How to Check MySQL Table for Errors

-Running diagnostics is the first step to troubleshooting for issues.
+Running diagnostics is the first step to troubleshooting issues.
 There are two ways to check a MySQL table for errors:

 • Through a MySQL CHECK TABLE query.